briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

 ### 335.071   Driving under ovi suspension

 1. _(a)_ No person whose driver's or commercial driver's license or permit or nonresident operating privilege has been suspended under Ohio R.C.
-4511.19, 4511.191, or 4511.196 or under Ohio R.C.
-4510.07 for a conviction of a violation of a municipal OVI ordinance shall operate any motor vehicle upon the public roads or highways within this Municipality during the period of the suspension.
+[4511.19][ORC Section 4511.19], 4511.191, or 4511.196 or under Ohio R.C.
+[4510.07][ORC Section 4510.07] for a conviction of a violation of a municipal OVI ordinance shall operate any motor vehicle upon the public roads or highways within this Municipality during the period of the suspension.

 2. _(b)_ Whoever violates this section is guilty of driving under OVI suspension.
 The court shall sentence the offender under Ohio R.C.
 [Chapter